motine/esp/MoHA.md

 # MoHA

 - A device is a wifi node (typically an ESP).
+- A device contains many skills
-- A component is either an actor or a sensor (e.g. a switch or an LED)
+- A skill can be an actor or a sensor (e.g. a switch or an LED)

 115200